Pedrooamaroo/Crypto_Algorithms_Benchmark/README.md

 ---

 ## 📊 Key Findings
-The tests measured processing time across file sizes ranging from **8 bytes to 2 MB**.
+The tests measured processing time across file sizes ranging from **8 bytes to 2 MB** for AES and SHA-256.
+Due to the mathematical constraints of asymmetric encryption, **RSA** was tested on smaller payloads (up to 128 bytes).

 | Algorithm | Type | Performance Verdict |
 | :--- | :--- | :--- |